 I think that people are genuinely seeking revenue and/or meaningful work through enhanced personal identity.
 In an increasingly impersonal world of ‘celebrity salespeople’ (social media influencers, reality stars – those who are generally famous for being paid to endorse big brands), it is easy to be become seduced by social media as a platform for personal income, psychological and emotional validation.
 Unlike investment eras of the past, online personal coaching disbands with the need for an office, social permission, academic credibility, experience or stock.

-About 10 years ago I noticed the rising trend for everyone to have a personal trainer or ‘PT’ and be showing off their results and lifestyle changes online (including the need to post photos of angled or mood related salads) and I predicted that the next thing would be for that same proverbial ‘everyone’ to want a business/life coach so that they felt they were investing in their own psychology and wellbeing beyond tighter butt-cheeks.
+About 10 years ago I noticed the rising trend for everyone to have a personal trainer or ‘PT’ and be showing off their results and lifestyle changes online (including the need to post photos of angled or mood-related salad portraits) and I predicted that the next thing would be for that same proverbial ‘everyone’ to want a business/life coach so that they felt they were investing in their own psychology and wellbeing beyond tighter butt-cheeks.
 Furthermore, that a large proportion of this ‘everyone’ would come to see themselves as being ‘qualified’ to be those very coaches.
 Why not?
 With the increasing flexibility for working at home, on the go, in the car/café/gym, via ready-made platforms of social media and without the need to carry any product or stock and without the hours of academic training or hard physical graft of becoming a PT in a gym (which had probably crossed their mind at one point), it’s easy to see why ‘becoming a coach’ is very appealing.
 There is no personal investment needed – just all your available money.

 Outlaw of Attraction – My Own Experience

 Forever the professional ‘maverick’ or so I’m told, I celebrate the diversity and atypical of body and mind.
 From burlesque bodies to paranormal minds, my specialism is probably best summed up in the field of transpersonal psychology (where we holistically explore human experience and development through mind-body connections and consciousness work).
 I work mostly with people who find themselves to be ‘atypical’ in some way.

 - ‘how’ I come up with my material,